 It’s not long before the wide-eyed Jay finds his life threatened and saved by the mysterious Silas (Michael Fassbender), who quickly takes Jay under his rugged and torn wing.
 But is Silas all he appears to be at first?
 Unlike many Western road movies, Slow West defies its title with a brisk pace and poetic, lyrical air.
 Maclean focuses his lens on the diverse immigrant communities and individuals who, like Jay, believed that the American frontier would offer hope and freedom but, in reality, found desperation and violence.

 By wrapping the audience in a stunning journey of hope, love, and innocence against a backdrop of melancholy and violence, Maclean creates moments of dream-like wonder and nightmare-like fear as Jay’s vulnerabilities are exposed.
 Jay’s mission is fatally flawed from the outset by the rose-tinted dreams he holds on to, something Silas understands and uses to further his own hidden mission.
-Here, the outstanding performances of Smitt-McPhee and Fassbender stand centre stage in a movie that packs an emotional punch as Jay’s foolhardy journey, built on teenage love, slowly crumbles in a world of cruelty, violence and survival at any cost.
+The outstanding performances of Smitt-McPhee and Fassbender stand centre stage in a movie that packs an emotional punch as Jay’s foolhardy journey, built on teenage love, slowly crumbles in a world of cruelty, violence, and survival at all costs.

 Roger Ebert called Roger Avary’s film, based on the Bret Easton Ellis novel, “a skillfully made movie about reprehensible people”.
 I think the word reprehensible is a bit strong.
 Yes, some characters in this knotty tale of unrequited love, sex, and adolescent desire are indeed reprehensible.
 Still others are simply trying to navigate the pitfalls of university life with little success.